If you're looking for a new business phone system, there are several questions you need to answer first.

 - Missed call notifications

-- Integrations with popular programs, such as Microsoft Outlook, Salesforce and Google.
+- Integrations with popular programs, such as Microsoft Outlook, Salesforce and Google's services.

-Q: What access do remote employees have to a business phone system?
+Q: Can remote employees access a business phone system?

 "Mobility tools sync them seamlessly to the main office, with caller ID registering each outbound call as originating from the main office," said Aaron Charlesworth, vice president of marketing and product management for VoIP service provider Vonage Business Solutions.

-Q: Why do I care if my employees can access the phone system when out of the office?
+Q: Why should I care if my employees can access the phone system when they're out of the office?

-- A: These mobility features are helping employers show that their employees are always there to take care of their customers' needs.
-While previously employees could use their personal cellphones to speak with clients when they were away from their desk, business phone system mobility tools allow workers to have that same reachability without having to give out their private numbers when they want to be contacted outside the office, according to Lee.
+A: Mobility features are helping employers show that their employees are always there to take care of their customers' needs.
+Whereas previously, employees could use their personal cellphones to speak with clients when they were away from their desk, business phone system mobility tools allow workers to be reached without having to give out their private numbers when they want to be contacted outside the office, according to Lee.

 "It allows you to represent yourself with your business identity," he said.

-Now that you know the types of phone systems available and what each offers, you need to determine which provider is best for you.
-To help you narrow down your choices, we would encourage you to check out our best picks for various types of businesses, as well as our complete vendor list if our suggestions don't fit your needs.
-A roundup of our best picks, our reasoning for picking each, and our thorough business phone system provider list can be found here.
+Now that you know the types of phone systems available and what each one offers, you need to determine which provider is best for you.
+To help you narrow your choices, we would encourage you to check out our best picks for various types of businesses, as well as our complete vendor list, if our suggestions don't fit your needs.